 When the federal census was taken in 1920, the 34-year-old Orville lived at home with his parents and 28-year-old single sister Olive.
 His employment was marked as "lineman" for Kansas Gas and Electric.
 Residing next door were Orville's brother and wife, Sylvester and Calla Minerd.

 The following year, about 1921, Orville married Ethel Turley (1895-1972).
 She was a native of Missouri, and was a decade younger than her husband.

-The Minerds had three daughters -- Helen June Holcomb, Norma Lee Swope and Harriet "Rubye" Smith Townsend Jones.
+The Minerds produced three daughters -- Helen June Holcomb, Norma Lee Swope and Harriet "Rubye" Smith Townsend Jones.

-Orville and Ethel are seen here, with Ethel holding baby Helen, and Orville sporting a cast.
+Orville is pictured in a family photograph sporting a cast on his right arm.
 How he broke his arm or wrist is unknown.

 In about 1930, he and Ethel moved to Mulberry, near Pittsburg.
 The federal census enumerated that year shows Orville and Helen with two young daughters at home, and Orville working as a night watchman at KG&E.

 Orville was employed for many years for KG&E. It would have been a steady position for a rapidly growing industry as these utility services were delivered to a growing number of homes.
 His official company identification badge is seen here, bearing his photo and employee number -- 14-133.

 The Pittsburg Sun once said that Orville was "well known [in Mulberry] and in Pittsburg."